 In the case of the Missouri Rural Electric Cooperative, the first steps were taken during a preliminary meeting of a small group of area farmers in Fabius Township, during the winter of 1935.
 With the assistance of the University of Missouri Extension program and an REA representative or two, those in attendance went back to their neighbors to ask for $5 membership fees.
 This was in the depth of America’s Great Depression when $5 would have been a week’s wages for many.
 That $5 only guaranteed that a rural electric cooperative would be organized.
 For many who paid that fee, it would be years before they actually had electricity.

 The first loan of $330,000 was made Sept.
 23, 1936, and construction on the first 155-mile section of line began in February 1937.
 It was energized on Aug.
 6, 1937, with the Palmyra Municipal Power Plant supplying electricity to 271 connected members, at an average of 44 kilowatts per month.
-Currently, there are 4,159 members with 5,289 connected meters, with an average kilowatt usage of 1,100 kilowatt per month.
+Currently, there are approximately 4,100 members with approximately 5,400 connected meters, with an average kilowatt usage of 1,100 kilowatt per month.
 The coo-op service territory covers approximately 1,100 miles of line in Marion, Monroe, Shelby, Ralls and Lewis counties.

 The first office building located at 118 East Lafayette in Palmyra was leased June 1937, from a former creamery, and was later purchased in June 1941.
 In June 1996, coinciding with the co-op’s 60th birthday, ground was broken for the current office location at 975 West Ross Street in Palmyra, which was adjacent to the maintenance and warehouse buildings on Highway 168.
 On January 27, 1997, the cooperative officially opened at its present office, after 60 years in the original location.